 “He invented a new form of playing the piano,” Astor said, melding popular music, gospel music, Negro Spirituals, and classical music.

 “Classical music is a reference to a time period,” Edwin remembered Dr. Shirley telling him.
 “Serious music was a reference to quality.
-His whole intention was to raise popular music to the level of serious music through the application of musical principals.
+His whole intention was to raise popular music to the level of serious music through the application of musical principles.
 And I think he did that successfully.”

 Here’s how Edwin said Dr. Shirley did it: